 1. compliance and risk audit

 The compliance audit serves to determine the status quo of the company with regard to its compliance activities.
 The risk audit serves to identify the compliance obligations (risks).
 The result is a "compliance risk map" for the company.
-This analysis is the basis for all further measures for the development of the CMS.
+This analysis forms the basis for all further measures for the development of the CMS.

 2. leadership

-3. steering and control measures
+3. management and control measures

 4. communication and training